Apply microeconomic principles to the transport services sector.

 No special requirements

-This subject is intended to provide you with an understanding of the basic microeconomic principles applicable to transport in Australia.
+This subject is intended to provide you with an understanding of the basic microeconomic principles applicable to the transport sector.

-It also seeks to develop an understanding of various contemporary techniques of managerial economics that facilitate transport related decision-making in the areas of production and costs, demand, pricing and investment.
+It also seeks to develop an understanding of various analytical techniques of managerial economics that facilitate decision-making in the areas of production and costs, demand, pricing, investment and government regulation and intervention in the transport sector.

 - Assignment 1 (20%)